 Virginia Certified Title Settlement Agent

-The VCTSA course has been approved for 16 credit hours of CE/CLE (CE: 13 title, 3 law/regulations; CLE: title), and is also approved for credit toward the American Land Title Association’s (ALTA) National Title Professional (NTP) designation.
+The VCTSA course has been approved for 16 credit hours of CE (CE: 13 title, 3 law/regulations; CLE: title) and 15.5 credit hours of CLE, and is also approved for credit toward the American Land Title Association’s (ALTA) National Title Professional (NTP) designation.

 ABOUT CERTIFICATION CONTINUING EDUCATION (CCE)The purpose of Certification Continuing Education (CCE) is to ensure that certification holders represent the most up-to-date experts in their chosen professional field.
 VLTA will continue to offer current and relevant education to assist certification holders in meeting this requirement.
 All CCE courses are vetted by VLTA’s education committee for their relevance, quality, and rigor.

-All candidates who receive their VCTSA credential prior to June 2021 must complete 16-hours of certification continuing education (CCE) before the compliance period ends on December 31, 2021.
+All candidates who receive their VCTSA certification prior to January 2023 must complete 8-hours of certification continuing education (CCE) before the compliance period ends on December 31, 2023.

 Information For Outside ProvidersVLTA encourages affiliated organizations to submit course offerings for approval as Certification Continuing Education (CCE) courses for the Virginia Certified Title Settlement Agents (VCTSA).
 Providers must submit a completed Outside Provider Course Approval form to be considered.
 Forms must be submitted a minimum of 15 days in advance of the live course.
 VLTA will provide credit for live in-person events, online/published courses, and on-demand courses.